fbpx

 Back to Tour Page

-Pickup on Day 1 of our tour is in Midland, Texas – the nearest airport to Big Bend.
+Pickup on Day 1 of our tour is in the Midland – Odesssa area where you will find the nearest airport to Big Bend.
 Part of the allure of the national park is its remoteness, which will be apparent as we take 4 hours to get to the entrance!
 We’ll have time to stop at the visitor center for a picnic lunch and time to enjoy the displays, then we continue our journey on the scenic drive to our first day’s hike.
-This is a downhill hike through the narrowing canyon atop Burro Mesa to the spectacular pour-off at the mesa’s southern edge (4 miles).
-After our hike we will retire to our lodge in Terlingua – truly “in the middle of nowhere”.
+The Windows Trail descends through Oak Creek Canyon to the Window pour-off which frames panoramic desert vistas.
+After our hike we will retire to our accommodations for the first three nights at Chisos Mountain Lodge.

 On Day 4, we’ll join Big Bend River Tours for a day of canoeing or rafting, depending on river flow, on the Rio Grande, riding the border between Mexico and the United States.
 Our exact itinerary will depend on conditions at the time.
+After boating we head to the ghost town of Terlingua for our final two nights.

 Back to Tour Page